Hoblirm/CppConsole/README.md

 - **static** - same syntax as C.  This will declare static variables and methods.  **All methods defined within CppConsole must be declared as static or you'll recieve a syntax error.
 - **!** - use in place of a semi-colon to force a single execution.
 This command cannot be used within methods or if-statements.
 However, it can be applied to the end of a large if-statement block.
 See the examples below for more information about preventing re-execution.
 - **@** - works the same as '!' except it will evaluate the command and print it to the screen.
 Some commands cannot be printed, and will not execute if they cannot be printed.
 This should be used in place of cout/printf to avoid re-executed output.
-- **reload!** - reloads CppConsole and resets all declared variables and included header files.
+- **reload!** - reloads CppConsole and clears out all user declared variables and commands.
+- **dump!** - this displays all the user commands since the last reload.
+This is good to use when you want to copy/paste console commands.
 - **exit** - This will exit CppConsole.

 Everything else will be interpreted as C code and the user will be notified of any syntax errors.
 Semi-colons are necessary!